viraj2252/matrix-react-sdk/README.md

 you would use in a require call.

 Now you have the basis of a skin, you need to generate a skindex.json file.
-The `reskindex.js` tool in matrix-react-sdk does this for you.
+The `reskindex.js` tool in matrix-react-sdk-vj does this for you.
 It is suggested that you add an npm script to run this, as in matrix-react-skin.

 For more specific detail on any of these steps, look at matrix-react-skin.